knowledgejunkie/Project-X/README.md

 The input file browser list now automatically refreshes whenever it is opened to reflect changes in the directory contents it is displaying.

+### Delete all collections

+A new button (and icon) has been added to the main GUI to permit all open collections to be removed with a single click.

 ## TODO

+- Deprecation warnings during build
+- Unicode warnings
+- Whitespace cleanup